yushiangfu/study-notes/d1-i2c.md

 ## <a name="i2c-and-smbus"></a> I2C and SMBus

-The I2C protocol is one of the several ways that allow the master to communicate with other devices on the same bus.
+The I2C protocol serves as a means for the master to communicate with devices on the bus.
-The layout between buses and devices is totally decided by motherboard designers as long as they ensure no device on a bus shares the same address.
+The layout of buses and devices is determined by motherboard designers, ensuring that each device on a bus has a unique address.
-The master broadcasts the bus-wide unique address of the target, and only that associated device will respond an ack while others remain silent.
+When the master wants to communicate with a specific device, it broadcasts the unique address associated with that device, and only the targeted device will respond with an acknowledgment (ack), while others remain silent.

-From the application's perspective, we prepare the 'message' and pass it to the device file; the driver then takes over and operates on the hardware.
+From the application's perspective, the process involves preparing a message and passing it to the device file.
-Though a message can only be either read- or write-type, we can send a list of messages with different types for the driver to handle at once.
+The driver then takes control and performs the necessary operations on the hardware.
-Read-type messages communicate data from the slave device back to the user space application.
+Messages can be of two types: read or write.

-- Read-type message
+- For a read-type message, the following parameters are typically included:
-  - slave: where to read from
+  - Slave: Specifies the address of the device from which to read.
-  - flags: read (1)
+  - Flags: Indicates a read operation (1).
-  - len: how many bytes to read
+  - Len: Specifies the number of bytes to read.
-  - buf: where to place the data before returning to the application
+  - Buf: Specifies the memory location where the data will be stored before being returned to the application.
-- Write-type message
+- On the other hand, a write-type message includes the following parameters:
-  - slave: where to write to
+  - Slave: Specifies the address of the device to which to write.
-  - flags: write (0)
+  - Flags: Indicates a write operation (0).
-  - len: how many bytes to write
+  - Len: Specifies the number of bytes to write.
-  - buf: where to take data from before copying to the I2C controller register
+  - Buf: Specifies the memory location from which the data will be taken and copied to the I2C controller register.

 <p align="center"><img src="images/i2c/framework.png" /></p>